 Advantages of laparoscopic inguinal hernia repair

 The greatest advantage of laparoscopic inguinal hernia repair is that it offers a quicker recovery and thus shorter time off of work than the open repair.
-You can return home within 24 hours of the surgery and recover within 1 to 2 weeks.
+You can return home within 24 hours of the surgery and recover within one to two weeks.
 There is also a reduced risk of infection and the recurrence of hernias with this surgery, leading to less pain than open hernia surgery.
 The added advantages of laparoscopic inguinal hernia repair over open surgery is that the repair of the hernia may be easier with laparoscopic techniques.
 The surgeon can also check and repair a second hernia found at the opposite side during the operation.
 With the small incisions involved in this surgery, people prefer this surgery for cosmetic reasons.

 Risks of laparoscopic inguinal hernia repair